-F. Optics
+G. Optics

 The existing secondary mirror of the Heinrich Hertz Telescope provides a f/13.8 beam at the Nasmyth focus.
 The clear aperture available through the elevation bearing prevents the possibility of a large format array at this position.
 To efficiently illuminate a large format array like SuperCam, the telescope focus must fall within the apex room located just behind the primary.
-A system of flat mirrors directs the telescope beam through a hole in the roof of the apex room to the SuperCam system, mounted in a selfcontained structure mounted on the roof.
-A system of reimaging optics transforms the f number of the telescope to f/5.
-Since the physical separation between array elements in the instrument focal plane scales as $2f\lambda$, lower f/#'s serve to reduce the overall size of the instrument.
+A system of re-imaging optics located in the apex room transforms the f number of the telescope to f/5(figure 8).
+Since the physical separation between array elements in the instrument focal plane scales as $2f\lambda$ , lower f/#'s serve to reduce the overall size of the instrument.
 The reimaging optics are composed of two offset parabolas and several flat mirrors.
-All the reimaging optics can be mounted on a single optical frame.
-This frame can be completely constructed, aligned and tested off the telescope, then mounted as a complete unit.
-All electronics, including the backend, are located in this unit.
+All the reimaging optics can be mounted on a single modular optical frame.
+This frame can be completely constructed, aligned and tested off the telescope, disassembled into modules and reassembled in the apex room.
+All electronics, including the backend, are located in the apex room.
 The cryostat and optics frame have been designed using finite element analysis to minimize gravitational deflection, and the calculated deflections have been fed into the tolerancing of the optical design.
 The optical system was initially designed and optimized with Zemax, and was then verified by BRO research using their ASAP physical optics package.
 The system's efficiency exceeds 80% for all pixels, and has been verified to be robust to alignment and fabrication tolerances.